 Label lovers - designer shopping

-York Designer Outlet: Find Paul Smith suits, Hobbs dresses, old school Adidas trainers, Ralph Lauren sweaters and a heap more designer gear just a short bus ride from York city centre.
-They’re all cheaper too (it’s an outlet).
+York Designer Outlet: Find Paul Smith suits, Hobbs dresses, old-school Adidas trainers, Ralph Lauren sweaters and a whole heap more designer gear just a short bus ride from York city centre.

 Stonegate: Girls about town will love the preppy fashions in Whistles.
 More into shabby-chic?
 Head to Joules and Cath Kidston.